Berwick Rangers F.C. 1–0 Rangers F.C.: Match details

 In the second half, Berwick continued to trouble Rangers with a number of chances.
 In the 65th minute following a collision with Jock Wallace, Willie Johnston was stretchered off with a broken leg.
-Johnston was substituted in the 66th minute by Davie Wilson, who had scored 3 goals against Berwick Rangers when they met in 1960.
-Despite frantic attempts from Wilson, Greig and George McLean, they were unable to penetrate the Berwick goal.
-It wasn't all one way traffic however, Berwick's Alan Ainslie forced Norrie Martin into a fine save and also hit the post.
+Johnston was substituted in the 66th minute by Davie Wilson, who had scored three goals against Berwick Rangers when they met in 1960.
+Despite frantic attempts from Wilson, John Greig and George McLean, they were unable to penetrate the Berwick goal.
+It was not all one-way traffic however — Berwick's Alan Ainslie forced Martin into a fine save and also hit the post.
 Legend has it that in the 94th minute, Greig had asked referee Eddie Thomson for another couple of minutes but was told "I've already given you four".
 Wallace played the entire second half in goal despite losing a contact lens in the mud and claimed that they should have won 3–0 as "we missed far easier chances than the one Sammy Reid scored from".

 At the final whistle, Greig sportingly shook the hand of every Berwick player as they left the field.

 Aftermath

-The defeat of Rangers sent shock waves around Scottish football; it was the first time they'd been knocked out in the first round since they lost to Queen of the South by the same score almost 30 years before to the day on 30 January 1937.
-It was the first time they'd lost to a second division club.
+The defeat of Rangers sent shock waves around Scottish football; it was the first time they had been knocked out in the first round since they lost to Queen of the South by the same score almost exactly thirty years earlier on 30 January 1937.
+It was the first time they had lost to a Second Division club.
 Rangers' captain John Greig described the result as "probably the worst result in the history of our club", while The Scotsman described it as "the most ludicrous, the weirdest, the most astonishing result ever returned in Scottish football".
 Despite being prolific strikers for Rangers, Jim Forrest and George McLean were made scapegoats for the defeat and never played for Rangers again and within weeks were transferred to Preston North End and Dundee respectively.

-The loss of McLean and Forrest allowed two notable players their chance with Rangers; Sandy Jardine was immediately drafted from the reserves to the first team (and went on to play 674 games for Rangers over the next 15 years) and Symon paid a then record fee between two Scottish clubs of £65,000 to sign the striker Alex Ferguson from Dunfermline Athletic that summer.
+The loss of McLean and Forrest allowed two notable players their chance with Rangers; Sandy Jardine was immediately drafted from the reserves to the first team (and went on to play 674 games for Rangers over the next fifteen years) and Symon paid a then record fee between two Scottish clubs of £65,000 to sign the striker Alex Ferguson from Dunfermline Athletic that summer.

 In a bizarre coda to the game, later that night, Berwick's chairman Dr James Sadler and his wife were injured following a car crash with a car driven by a Rangers supporter.

 Goal hero Sammy Reid had to go back to his job as a gear cutter in an engineering yard on the Sunday after the game to make up the time he had been given off earlier in the week for training.